 “The gardens are visually stimulating yet offer a feeling of repose at the same time.”

-ARTISTS & PHOTOGRAPHER DAYS Hollister House Garden will welcome artists and photographers in the garden each Wednesday 8am-12pm from June 5th through August 28th.
-Both amateurs and professionals are invited to be inspired by the beauty of the garden in the morning light.
-Reservations are requested: a contact form can be found on the Hollister House Garden website under Special Events.
-A $5 per person donation is suggested.
+ARTISTS & PHOTOGRAPHER DAYS Hollister House Garden welcomes artists and photographers in the garden to be inspired by the beauty of the garden in the morning light.
+Reservations are requested.

 Happy photographer and blog writer!